Azure/Edge-infrastructure-quickstart-template/doc/Add-New-Sites-with-static.md

-# Add New Sites with static templates
+# Add New Sites with the static templates

 ## Step 1: Confirm and update the global configurations